ocaml/opam/README.md

 ```

 The first command creates `~\.opam` and set-up `opam.ocamlpro.com` as
 default repository.
+If `OCaml` is not installed, you can add the option
+ `-comp VERSION` (if the remote repository contains the associated
+ `VERSION.comp` description file).
-The second command update your local environment
+The second command updates your local environment
 to use the packages installed by OPAM.
 For convenience, you can add
 this line in your `~/.profile`.